stepchowfun/typical/README.md

     -h, --help    Prints help information

 OPTIONS:
-        --rust-out <PATH>          Sets the path of the Rust file to emit --typescript-out <PATH>    Sets the path of the TypeScript file to emit
+        --rust <PATH>          Sets the path of the Rust file to emit --typescript <PATH>    Sets the path of the TypeScript file to emit

 ARGS:
     <SCHEMA_PATH>    Sets the path of the schema